luiul/advanced-sql/README.md

 ## 2.4.
 N-th Value

 Fetch a value from any particular position.
 Task: Write a query to display the second most expensive product under each category.
+Note that `dense_rank()` is a better option here.

 ```sql
 select